 - FINANCES.
 F-1 students must be able to support themselves without working illegally during their entire stay in the United States.

 - TRAVEL, OPT.
-Travel during F-1 student’s application request for Optional Practical Training (OPT): If an F-1 student is eligible and would like to apply for Optional Practical Training, the student will be advised that s/he should not travel outside the USA until s/he has been issued the work permit from DHS.
+If an F-1 student is eligible and would like to apply for Optional Practical Training, the student will be advised that they should not travel outside the USA until they have been issued the work permit from DHS.

 - DURATION OF STATUS (D/S).
-Notation on certain nonimmigrant Form I-94 indicating that a person, such as an F-1 nonimmigrant student, is authorized to remain in the United States as long as they maintain a valid status.
+F-1 students will have a notation on either a digital or physical nonimmigrant Form I-94 indicating that the student is authorized to remain in the United States as long as they maintain a valid status.

 - REENTRY.
 An F-1 student may leave the United States and return within a period of five months.
 To return, you must have: 1) a valid passport; 2) a valid F- 1 student visa (unless you are exempt from visa requirements); and 3) your Form I-20, page 2, properly endorsed for reentry by your DSO.
 If you have been out of the United States for more than five months, contact a DSO.

 - NOTICE OF ADDRESS.
 When an F-1 student arrives in the United States, the F-1 student must report your U.S. address to the DSO.
 If an F-1 student moves, he/she must notify the DSO of your new address within 10 days of the change of address.
 A DSO will update SEVIS with the new address.